50 SEO Tips to better optimise your website

 15 – Double check your website is mobile friendly and responsive.

-It’s now essential to consider how your website both looks and works on mobile as much as, if not more so, than on a desktop or laptop.
+It’s now essential to consider your web design on mobiles.
+In fact, how your website both looks and works on mobile as much as, if not more so, than on a desktop or laptop.
 With people constantly on the go, we are living in a mobile-first era where people are using their phones more and more to view websites and buy online.

 Here’s 6 simple website simplification tips from Adom Enfroy via SEW: